StatsRhian/nice-stuff/README.md

 > Rhian has a really nice manner in facilitation.

 > Rhian is a fantastic, kind, knowledgeable and trustworthy colleague.

+## Conference / events organisation & management

+> Your chairing & management of the stream this morning was so smooth, relaxed, and professional.
+You seemed utterly at ease.

 ## Presentations